 This relay network can be used for both peer-to-peer traffic and dedicated servers.
 In both cases, you will need to use the ISteamNetworkingSockets

-In order to put your servers behind SDR, you'll need to do the following:
+In order to run dedicated servers behind SDR, you'll need to do the following:

-- Any place where clients see the IP address of your server will need to be changed to use a different identifier instead.
-(For example, you can use the server's SteamID, but any other application-specific identifier that does not reveal the IP address can work.)
+- Any place where clients see the IP address of your server will need to be changed to use a different identifier instead, probably the server SteamID.

 - Your server will still need a public IP, so that it can receive traffic from relays.
 However, this IP can be dynamic, and it will never be revealed to players.
 (NOTE: At this time, only IPv4 is supported, but IPv6 support is planned.)

 - You'll need to modify your networking code to use ISteamNetworkingSockets for connectivity.
-(Note that this API supports ordinary UDP transport, and there's an opensource version.)
+(Note that this API also supports plain UDP transport, which is very useful for testing.
+Also, there's an opensource version.)

-A connection to a dedicated server over SDR works like this:
+A ticket-based connection to a dedicated server over SDR works like this:

 This section documents some technical details involved in configuring servers.